Dreamfarer/WARNO-DATA/README.md

 * **gagarin** over on Discord for helping me finding the *filter by category*.
 * **Iris** over on Discord for helping me getting in-game displayed *accuracy* right.
 * **Terminus Est** over on Discord for defining *Salves*, *SalvoStockIndex*, *YulBoneOrdinal*, *NbFx*, *HasMainSalvo* and *OutOfRangeTrackingDuration* in `WeaponDescriptor.ndf` and having a discussion with me about the accuracy and damage calculation.
+* **swizzlewizzle** over on Discord for having a discussion with me about the damage calculation

 ## Copyright Notice
 Each and every bit of this data belongs to [Eugen Systems](https://eugensystems.com/).
 I soley dig through it to create a database for an WARNO API that will be accessible to the public for free.